 Each encryptor must be have the default user account credentials updated before any X.509 certificates can be installed.
-This process is referred to as activation, performed via CM, and validated by the administrator using the front panel display on the Senetas CN Encryptors or via the local RS232 serial port on the Senetas CS Encryptors.
+This process is referred to as activation, performed via CM, and validated by the administrator using the front panel display on the Senetas CN Encryptors.